BrowserStackCE/browserstack-examples-nightwatchjs/README.md

 ### [Web application hosted on internal environment] Run the entire test suite in parallel on a single BrowserStack browser using BrowserStackLocal

 In this section, we will run the test cases to test the internally hosted website in parallel on a single browser on Browserstack.
-Refer to the `chrome` object in `caps/browserstack.json` file to change test capabilities for this configuration.

 -   How to run the test?